Geodesic dome: History

 Another dome is from Expo 67 at the Montreal World's Fair, where it was part of the American Pavilion.
 The structure's covering later burned, but the structure itself still stands and, under the name Biosphère, currently houses an interpretive museum about the Saint Lawrence River.

 In the 1970s, Zomeworks licensed plans for structures based on other geometric solids, such as the Johnson solids, Archimedean solids, and Catalan solids.
 These structures may have some faces that are not triangular, being squares or other polygons.

 In 1975, a dome was constructed at the South Pole, where its resistance to snow and wind loads was important.

 On October 1, 1982, one of the most famous geodesic domes, Spaceship Earth at Epcot in Walt Disney World Resort in Bay Lake, Florida, just outside of Orlando opened.
 The building and the ride inside of it are named with one of Buckminster Fuller's famous terms, Spaceship Earth, a world view expressing concern over the use of limited resources available on Earth and encouraging everyone on it to act as a harmonious crew working toward the greater good.
 The building is Epcot's icon, representing the entire park.

-For the 1986 World's Fair (Expo 86), a Buckminster Fuller inspired Geodesic dome was designed by the Expo's chief architect Bruno Freschi to serve as the fair's Expo Centre.
+For the 1986 World's Fair (Expo 86), held in Vancouver, a Buckminster Fuller-inspired Geodesic dome was designed by the Expo's chief architect Bruno Freschi to serve as the fair's Expo Centre.
 Construction began in 1984 and was completed by early 1985.
 The dome and the building now serve as an Arts, Science and Technology center, and has been named Science World.